September 5, 2019

 Like most things, technology has its positives and negatives.
 Studies show that student performance levels increase.
 In addition, they are more engaged and retain more of the material presented.
 Thirdly, they have a more positive overall attitude.
 However, there are potential downsides as well.

 Nothing has disrupted the classroom recently as much as technology, with proponents both strongly for and against.
 On the one hand, technology encourages full participation, even from shy students who wouldn’t normally feel comfortable participating.
-And it can make learning fun and engaging, therefore becoming more effective in the process.
-However, as effective as it is at engaging students, it can also act as a distraction.
-And even though it can encourage participation, relying too heavily on technology can disconnect students from learning how to communicate effectively verbally.
+And it can make learning fun and engaging, therefore becoming more effective in the process according to the cognitive learning theory.

 The main usefulness of technology is that it enables educators to more consistently offer learning geared to a wider variety of intelligences (Gardner) and learning styles.
 As a result, learners are more engaged and motivated in their learning.

 Used effectively, technology can improve learning outcomes such as higher grades and more material/skills retained.
 Yet, there is reliable data to suggest that ineffective use of classroom technology can do more harm than good.
 Thus, educators need to monitor their students’ progress closely, so as to achieve the best balance for each group.